MicrosoftDocs/cpp-docs/docs/mfc/reference/add-interface-definition-library-mfc-property-wizard.md

 ---
-description: "Learn more about: Use the Microsoft Visual Studio Add IDL MFC property wizard to add a method to an IDL interface in your MFC or ATL project"
+description: "Learn more about: Use the Microsoft Visual Studio Add IDL MFC property wizard to add a property to an IDL interface in your MFC or ATL project"
-title: "Add an IDL MFC property" ms.date: "04/11/2022"
+title: "Add an IDL MFC property" ms.date: "04/12/2022"
 f1_keywords: ["vc.codewiz.prop.overview"]
 helpviewer_keywords: ["interfaces, adding properties", "properties [C++], adding to interfaces", "names, add property wizard", "add property wizard", "stock properties, about stock properties", "stock properties"] ms.assetid: 37bd4db7-efd3-4faa-87ad-64902ed16a36